 By any standard, 2016 was a very good year for the FHA.
 It was so good that lower FHA mortgage insurance premiums are very much in play for 2017.

 We all talk about â€śFHA mortgages,â€ť but in reality the FHA doesn't make loans.
-According to HUD, the FHA isÂ actually the â€ślargest insurer of mortgages in the world, insuring over 34 million properties since its inception in 1934.â€ťClick to see today's rates (Mar 28th, 2017)
+According to HUD, the FHA isÂ actually the â€ślargest insurer of mortgages in the world, insuring over 34 million properties since its inception in 1934.â€ťClick to see your FHA loan eligibility (Apr 30th, 2017)

 When lenders originate loans that meet federal standards, borrowers get FHA backing -- mortgage insurance.
 That's why you may qualify to purchase a house with just 3.5 percent down if your FICO score exceeds 579.